bburns/LanguageModels/doc/report/Report.md

 <!-- Student adequately summarizes the end-to-end problem solution and discusses
 one or two particular aspects of the project they found interesting or difficult. -->

+it took a while to set up a good test harness and data preprocessing pipeline.

 ### Improvement